okonomichiyaki/supercat/04-administration.md

 ✦ Can bot Tax to grow a lead in a declared ambition?

 ✦ Can bot Influence a <ins>contested card</ins>?
-(Check Influence Doctrine)
+(Check "Influence Doctrine")

 ✦ Can bot Influence an <ins>uncontested card</ins> which would <ins>contend</ins> an <ins>undeclared ambition</ins>, if Secured?

 ✦ Can bot Influence any other card?
-(Check Influence Doctrine)
+(Check "Influence Doctrine")

 ✦ Can bot Tax for <ins>new resources</ins>?